2010 United States state legislative elections

 The 2010 United States state legislative elections were held on November 2, 2010, halfway through President Barack Obama's first term in office.
 Elections were held for 88 legislative chambers, with all states but Louisiana, Mississippi, New Jersey, and Virginia holding elections in at least one house.
 Kansas and New Mexico held elections for their lower, but not upper houses.
 Four territorial chambers in three territories and the District of Columbia were up as well.
+The winners of this election cycle served in their respective legislatures for either two or four-year terms, depending on state election rules.